SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 ![mac-os-big-sur.jpg][img1]

-We have tested WebTools for Mac 11.4.7460.1008 on MacOS ‘Big Sur’.
+We have tested WebTools for Mac 11.4.7460.1008 on MacOS Big Sur.
 We’ve conducted the test on Big Sur Beta release as the final RTM is not yet released.
 No issues were found during testing.
 The report was made on September 29th 2020.

-[Report (\*.xlsx)][2]
+<a href="../../assets/downloads/compatibility/maclink---os-macosbigsur.xlsx" download>Click to download report</a>

 ## Safari 14

 ![safari14.jpg][img2]

-We have tested SuperOffice 9.1 R03 Web and Service with Safari 14 browser on MacOS ‘Big Sur’.
+We have tested SuperOffice 9.1 R03 Web and Service with Safari 14 browser on MacOS Big Sur.
 We’ve conducted the test on Big Sur Beta release as the final RTM is not yet released.
 We found several UI-related bugs both in Web and Service clients and logged in TFS (Web: 75607, 75606, 75608, Service: 75360, 75309).
-None of them are considered critical, hence we conclude the test as ‘Passed’.
+None of them are considered critical, hence we conclude the test as **Passed**.
 The report was made on September 29th 2020.

-[Report (\*.xlsx)][3]
+<a href="../../assets/downloads/compatibility/safari14_bigsur.xlsx" download>Click to download report</a>

 ## MacOS Catalina